ectric/bingo-seed-scraper/Readme.md

 ##### The program will print the full list of all possible options for the bingo list you selected in Q1 in numbered order (starting with 0).
 The program will then print this prompt:

 #### Enter the tasks you want to find in your bingo(s).
 Use the numbers for each item listed above and separate them with only commas, no spaces. e.g. 13,44,2,65,23
-##### Note: You must have a minimum of 5 items for single bingo and a minimum of 12 for triple bingo.
+##### Note: You must have a minimum of [#] items for [selected option] bingo.

 You should enter a full list of the numbers corresponding with your desired options to have in the bingo(s).
 I have not tested this code with incorrect formatting, so make sure to use the correct format for this list.
 The order of the numbers does not matter, but make sure to separate them only by commas with no spaces.
-If you do not enter enough items (<5 for single bingo or <12 for triple), the program will clear your choices and re-prompt you to enter your choices.
-Note: you can search for more than the minimum number of options, the program will flag any seeds that contain any combination of your choices in a bingo or triple bingo.
-This is especially suggested for triple bingo because it is much more difficult to find a match as compared to single bingo, and not every combination of options exists in the limited number of seeds bingosync allows.
+If you do not enter enough items (<5 for single bingo, <9 for double, <12 for triple, or <25 for blackout), the program will clear your choices and re-prompt you to enter your choices.
+Note: you can search for more than the minimum number of options, the program will flag any seeds that contain any combination of your choices in the selected bingo.
+This is especially suggested for triple and blackout bingo because it is much more difficult to find a match as compared to single/double bingo, and not every combination of options exists in the limited number of seeds bingosync allows.

 ### %%% Q4 %%%
+#### What seed number do you want to start at?
+##### Note: Must enter value between 0 and 2147483647 inclusive.
+Any other value entered will default to starting at 0.

+Enter any valid seed number to start at (this is useful if you had to stop a previous search early and want to continue where you left off).
+If you enter an invalid option, this will default to starting at 0.

+### %%% Q5 %%%
 #### Would you like to find all possible seeds or stop after finding the first?

 0: Find all matching seeds (default)